 The Future of Asphalt Shingles

-Architectural and high-definition shingles have surpassed organic shingles in their construction and functionality, making organic shingles obsolete.
+Architectural, high-definition and luxury shingles have surpassed organic shingles in their construction and functionality, making organic shingles obsolete.